kirishoru/kirishoru.github.io/camping.md

 ---
 Everyone bring your own food and beverages as well as any utensils required to prepare it; no sharing.

-Not sure about communal use of the wood BBQ yet.
-That seems like it might be ok.
+There will be communal use of the wood BBQ.

 # <a name="id-4"></a> Cleanup
 ---